Middle Years Programme

 Holistic Learning - Learning is made more meaningful for students by focusing on how new learning connects to students’ own experiences, topics in other disciplines, and situations in the real world.
 Instruction and assessment become more authentic as students realize how the knowledge from each class relates to their total understanding of the world.

 Communications - In order to be successful in the modern world, students must be able to communicate their ideas in multiple forms.
 This focus helps students to develop competency in reading, writing, speaking, listening, design, and technology.
-All students also have
+All students also have the opportunity to learn another language.

 Students are expected to develop a broad and balanced base of knowledge through the study of eight subjects, completing a minimum of 50 hours of instruction in each subject each year: